miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 See folder ["Class 4 Material"](https://github.com/miriamsorace/MA5953-Creating-Your-Own-Data/tree/main/Class%204)

-### Class 5: Ethical Issues, Recap and Assessment Q&A
+### 08 DEC 2021 - Class 5: Ethical Issues, Recap and Assessment Q&A

 This class will discuss ethical issues in the collection of survey data, will provide templates for consent forms, and provide a re-cap of the survey design and analysis process.
 You will also have an opportunity to discuss the requirements of the assessment.